Be it your workplace or living area, taking precautions against fire risk is mandatory.

 In simple terms, a fire extinguisher is a metal container with water or chemicals that are being used to extinguish small fires and to avoid any big accident.

 How Does A Fire Extinguisher Work?

 There is a small cylinder filled with compressed gas at the top of the extinguisher and a release valve.

 The release valve acts as a locking mechanism and prevents the gases from escaping.
 When a safety pin is pulled out followed by the squeezing of the lever, the lever pushes a rod down the extinguisher.
-It opens a passage to the nozzle, resulting in the releasing of the gases and extinguisher’s content.
+It opens a passage to the nozzle, resulting in the release of the gases and extinguisher’s content.

 Types Of Fire Extinguishers